Writing a proposal

 1. If you draw the structure in Scifinder, you will not have to find its name first.
 Many compounds changed their name over time.
 It is much more important to find the CAS number, which identifies the compound indepedent from its name.

 2. If you don't find the exact compound, try to simplify the structure by taking substituents away.
 This way, yo might be able to find a procedure for a similar compound that you might be able to adapt to your needs.

 3. Note: Fc stands for "Fe(C5H5)(C5H4)"

-4. Substituted aldehydes (benzaldehyde, 4-tolualdehyde, 3-tolualdehyde, 4-ethylbenzaldehyde, 4-isopropylbenzaldehyde, 4-nitrobenzaldehyde, 3-nitrobenzaldehyde, 4-fluorobenzaldehyde, 3-fluorobenzaldehyde, 4-chlorobenzaldehyde, 4-bromobenzaldehyde, 3-bromobenzaldehyde, 2,4-dichlorobenzaldehyde, 4-anisaldehyde, 3-methoxybenzaldehyde, 4-ethoxybenzaldehyde, 4-(trifluoromethyl)benzaldehyde), phenyl hydrazine, trimethylsulfoxonium iodide, etc. will be provided in the project.
+4. Substituted aldehydes (benzaldehyde, 4-tolualdehyde, 3-tolualdehyde, 4-ethylbenzaldehyde, 4-isopropylbenzaldehyde, cuminaldehyde 4-nitrobenzaldehyde, 3-nitrobenzaldehyde, 4-fluorobenzaldehyde, 3-fluorobenzaldehyde, 2-fluorobenzaldehyde, 4-chlorobenzaldehyde, 3-chlorobenzaldehyde, 4-bromobenzaldehyde, 3-bromobenzaldehyde, 2,4-dichlorobenzaldehyde, 4-anisaldehyde, 3-methoxybenzaldehyde, 4-ethoxybenzaldehyde, 4-(trifluoromethyl)benzaldehyde, 4-(dimethylamiono)benzaldehyde), phenyl hydrazine, trimethylsulfoxonium iodide, etc. will be provided in the project.

 However, compounds like Buli, LDA, LiAlH4, NaH, DMSO, etc. will not be provided!